-Pittsburgh Area Company Develops Electrostatic Drone That Could Disinfect Stadiums In Three Hours
+Pittsburgh-Area Company Develops Electrostatic Drone That Could Disinfect Stadiums In Three Hours

-PITTSBURGH (KDKA) — A Pittsburgh area company says they have developed a drone that could sanitize entire stadiums in three hours.
+PITTSBURGH (KDKA) — A Pittsburgh-area company says they have developed a drone that could sanitize entire stadiums in three hours.

 The drone utilizes electrostatic technology to quickly and safely sanitize large areas, bringing hope that major sporting events, concerts, and large events could become a reality in the era of COVID-19.